buhbuhtig/raif-test/README.md

-# Quantitative Momentum Strategy with Dynamic Risk Control
+# Momentum Strategy with Dynamic Risk Control

 This repository contains a Python implementation of a long/short quantitative momentum strategy applied to the US equity market.
 The core of the strategy is based on the classic momentum factor defined by Jegadeesh and Titman (1993), enhanced with a dynamic risk management overlay inspired by Barroso and Santa-Clara (2015).